| ‘Twas on the beachThe tide was low.

 Extending deadly claw.

-Ungodly sounds did issue forth —
+Ungodly sounds did issue forth —A great unholy screech.

 I cried in fear and quit from there